DevExpress/XPO/Tutorials/WinForms/Classic/create-persistent-classes-and-connect-xpo-to-database.md

         <add name="XpoTutorial" connectionString="XpoProvider=InMemoryDataStore"/>
     </connectionStrings>
     ```
-* To populate the database with the initial demo data, add the [DemoDataHelper.cs](/Tutorials/WinForms/Classic/CS/DataAccess/DemoDataHelper.cs)/[DemoDataHelper.vb](/Tutorials/WinForms/Classic/VB/DataAccess/DemoDataHelper.vb) file to your project and put the following code after the **ConnectionHelper.Connect** method call.
+* To populate the database with the initial demo data, add the [DemoDataHelper.cs](/Tutorials/WinForms/Classic/CS/DataAccess/DemoDataHelper.cs)/[DemoDataHelper.vb](/Tutorials/WinForms/Classic/VB/DataAccess/DemoDataHelper.vb) file to your project and put this code after the **ConnectionHelper.Connect** method call.
     ```csharp
     using (UnitOfWork uow = new UnitOfWork()) {
         DemoDataHelper.Seed(uow);